-AustralianSuper has teamed up with 3 leading asset owners to establish a digital platform which identifies and measures companies who contribute to the UN Sustainable Development Goals.
-This new tool will help investors around the world to evaluate companies based on key sustainability metrics and help the industry as a whole to invest in a more sustainable future.
+AustralianSuper has teamed up with 3 leading asset owners to establish a digital platform which identifies and measures companies contributing to UN Sustainable Development Goals.
+This new tool helps investors around the world to evaluate companies based on key sustainability metrics.
+It also supports the industry as a whole to invest in a more sustainable future.

 AustralianSuper, APG, British Columbia Investment Management Corporation (BCI) and PGGM who collectively manage more than US$1 trillion in assets have come together to establish the Sustainable Development Investments Asset Owner Platform (SDI AOP).
 The platform will be launched to investors around the world in September 2020.

 AustralianSuper (and project partners APG, PGGM, BCI) believe it’s essential to invest, at a global level, in a more sustainable future.
 The Sustainable Development Investments Asset Owner Platform is a global first.
 By using standard and artificial intelligence (AI) driven data, the platform will help investors across the world identify and assess companies on their contribution to the UN Sustainable Development Goals (SDGs).